cs1302uga/cs1302-ce04/README.md

    The program will terminate once it reaches the end of the file.
 What does that mean for standard input?
 You can trigger the end of file (a.k.a. the `EOF`) by pressing `C-d`.

-1. From the `cs1302-ce04` directory, use the `MyCat` program to display the contents of standard input.
-   At the same time, use input redirection to redirect standard input to the `MyCat.java` file.
+1. **[TRICKY]** From the `cs1302-ce04` directory, use the `MyCat` program to display the contents of standard input.
+At the same time, use input redirection to make standard input for the program come from `MyCat.java` instead of from the keyboard.

 **CHECKPOINT**